 Am I eligible?

-Nonprofit partnerships are eligible for funding via the Department of Energy’s Office of State & Community Energy Programs.
+Nonprofit partnerships were eligible for funding via the Department of Energy’s Office of State & Community Energy Programs.

-Per the provision language, this program requires nonprofit partnerships between the following entities:
+Per the provision language, this program required nonprofits to partner with the following entities:

 • Industry; public or private employer